dccarmo/DCCalendarSearchBar/README.md

 ####Usage

 Simply import it in your project and use the designated initializer: "initWithDataSourceViewController:".
+When you need the search, present the view controller.
 The UISearchBar is exposed for appearance customization.
 Check out the demo for further assistance.